jmmnn/Sample_ST_search/README.md

 # Build a simple demo of the STI Search

-# Obtain an ubuntu server and ssh to it
+# Obtain an ubuntu server (must be ubuntu-14.04 not 16) and ssh to it

 #Get the installer script:
   wget https://raw.githubusercontent.com/jmmnn/Sample_ST_search/master/installer.py